OsomePteLtd/principles/src/backend.md

    }
    ```

 1. To enhance endpoint performance, optimize the main service function (e.g., createUser) by incorporating a job queue and relocating non-essential code that doesn't directly influence the endpoint response.
 That way, we both increase performance and make the system more robust.
+A job name should follow the pattern `handle{Entity}{Created|Updated}`.

    Example: